thrackle-io/rules-engine/docs/userGuides/rules/MAX-BALANCE-BY-ACCESS-LEVEL.md

 ## Purpose

-The purpose of this rule is to provide control over the balance limits for accounts at the application-economy level.
+The purpose of this rule is to provide control over the balance limits for accounts at the application level.
 The limits will depend on the *access level* of the accounts.
 This control is mostly thought as a way of compliancy with possible government regulatory laws around crypto and KYC.
-For example, KYC could be used as the access level indicator where KYC 0 means no KYC at all which means the account is only allowed to manage 10 dollars worth of application assets, or even no assets at all, whereas KYC 4 means a very thorough KYC process carried out and therefore a trusted party which is allowed to manage millions of dollars within the application economy assets.
+For example, KYC could be used as the access level indicator where KYC 0 means no KYC at all, which means the account is only allowed to manage -for instance- 10 dollars worth of application assets, or even no assets at all, whereas KYC 4 means a very thorough KYC process carried out and therefore a trusted party which is allowed to manage millions of dollars within the application economy assets.

 ## Tokens Supported